Ilfracombe: Religious sites

-Ilfracombe has Christian churches of various denominations.
+Ilfracombe has churches of various Christian denominations.
 The main Anglican church is the parish church, Holy Trinity, which is the mother church to St Peter's on Highfield Road.
 Several other churches identify themselves as Evangelical, but differ in denominational background.
-These include: St Philip and St James Church whose background is Anglican; three free churches - Brookdale Evangelical Church and Ilfracombe Christian Fellowship Church, of which the latter is the more charismatic and Ilfracombe Baptist Church of the Baptist tradition on the High Street.
+These include: St Philip and St James Church whose background is Anglican; three free churches - Brookdale Evangelical Church and Encounter Church, of which the latter is the more charismatic and Ilfracombe Baptist Church of the Baptist tradition on the High Street.
 There is also the Roman Catholic Our Lady Star of the Sea Church in Runnacleave Road, the Methodist/United Reformed Emmanuel Church on Wilder Road, and the Salvation Army Corps church on Torrs Park, by Bath Place.
 There is a Jehovah's Witness meeting place in Victoria Road.

 Lighthouse

 Since at least the mid-17th century a light has been displayed from the 14th-century chapel atop Lantern Hill, to guide ships entering the harbour.
 The light remains operational, and is said to be Britain's oldest lighthouse.
 The current lantern was installed by Trinity House in 1819; the date is shown on a fish-shaped weather vane.
 The light was owned and overseen by the Lord of the Manor of Ilfracombe; in the mid-19th century it was gas-powered (it used three gas burners with silvered reflectors) and displayed a fixed red light.

 The light is presently operated by the harbour authority and the Grade I listed building is owned by the North Devon Council.
 Regular worship in the chapel ceased at the Reformation, and for a time the building served as a cottage for lighthouse keepers before falling into some dilapidation.
 It was restored in 1962, however, by the local Rotary Club, under whose auspices the chapel is open to visitors in the summer months.